 Access to Birdwood and Rosenthal Laneways will be maintained throughout construction.
 ADCO will liaise with the adjacent businesses to coordinate deliveries and garbage removal to ensure access to services are maintained.

 Council understands the constraints for local businesses during the construction period concerning both deliveries and garbage removal.
 Council will be liaising with landlords and tenants in the lead up to construction to keep everyone informed of access arrangements.

 Council will be promoting the location of alternate seniors and parking for people with a disability within the Village to those who are utilising the spaces in the lead up to the car park becoming unavailable.

 Yes.
-The eastern side of on-street parking on Birdwood Avenue will be unavailable from November 2017 to provide for essential infrastructure works.
-It will also be closed to pedestrians who will be redirected through a shared zone along Birdwood and Rosenthal Lanes.
+The eastern side of on-street parking on Birdwood Avenue became unavailable in November 2017 to provide for essential infrastructure works.
+Pedestrians are redirected through a shared zone along Birdwood and Rosenthal Lanes.

 This is a Lane Cove Council Car Park and will remain available for parking during the construction period.

 ADCO Constructions will provide regular and consistent communication to provide early warning of any issues that have the potential to impact the adjoining properties.

 Notifications of Impacting Activity (NIA) for works that may cause some temporary impact on services or operations of adjoining properties will be issued and information available on the Rosenthal Project website/hot line.